Transfer window: League One's busiest teams as Pompey and Port Vale lead the way

-Transfer window: League One's busiest teams as Portsmouth and Port Vale lead the way while Wigan get serious: gallery
+Transfer window: League One's busiest teams as Portsmouth rivals Bolton, Bristol Rovers and Wycombe announce new signings

 Over a busy weekend, winger Gavin Whyte was unveiled by Pompey on Saturday evening, after he penned a three-year deal following his Cardiff departure.